How to Add Double Quotes in Excel (5 Smart Ways)

 =CHAR(34)&B5&CHAR(34)&" quoted by "&CHAR(34)&C5&CHAR(34)

-Here, due to the addition of the CHAR function, the values in cells B5 and C5 will be in double quotes with the additional portion in the formula.
+Due to the addition of the CHAR function, the values in cells B5 and C5 will be in double quotes with the additional portion in the formula.

-• Hit ENTER to have the desired output.
+• Hit Enter to have the desired output.

 How to Add Double Quotes in Excel

-• AutoFill the rests.
+• AutoFill the rest of the column.

-5. Using the CONCATENATE Function to Add Double Quotes
+Method 5 – Using the CONCATENATE Function to Add Double Quotes

 Steps: